web-padawan/awesome-lit/README.md

 - [lit-robot](https://www.npmjs.com/package/lit-robot) - LitElement integration with [Robot](https://thisrobot.life/).
 - [nextbone](https://www.npmjs.com/package/nextbone) - Backbone re-imagined with ES classes and decorators for using with LitElement.
 - [wc-context](https://www.npmjs.com/package/wc-context) - A context implementation for web components with LitElement integration.
+- [lit-element-state-decoupler](https://www.npmjs.com/package/lit-element-state-decoupler) - Utility for state handling outside of the component for LitElement.

 ### Other